 Results: The response rate was 61% (n=95).
 Average postoperative time was approximately 3 years (mean [SD]: 40.0 [35.3] months).
 Physical function and ability to participate in social roles and activities domain T scores were at least 1 SD below the population mean.
 Most patients received physical therapy (86%; 17.1 [11.0] visits) and found it helpful (7.2 [3.0]).
 Participant characteristics were minimally predictive of physical function and social participation T scores.
 Number of physical therapy visits predicted physical function T scores (P = .03).

 Conclusions: Most health domain scores approached the population mean.
 Physical therapy was perceived to have a high value, and greater visits were related to greater physical function.
 However, lower physical function and social participation scores suggest that postoperative care directed toward these domains could improve the value of TAA and promote overall health.

 DiLiberto, Frank E.; Aslan, Daniel H.; Houck, Jeff R.; Ho, Bryant S.; Vora, Anand M.; and Haddad, Steven L., "Overall Health and the Influence of Physical Therapy on Physical Function Following Total Ankle Arthroplasty" (2020).
-Faculty Publications - School of Physical Therapy.
+Faculty Publications - College of Physical Therapy.
 129.